Can Guinea Pigs Eat Grass

 What Types of Grass Are Safe for Guinea Pigs?

 Not all grass is created equal.
 Some grasses contain pesticides, herbicides, or even naturally occurring toxins that can be harmful to guinea pigs.
 The safest option is to grow your own grass specifically for your guinea pig, ensuring it’s free from harmful chemicals.
-If you choose to use grass from your yard or another source, it's crucial to follow these precautions:

 • Avoid treated lawns: Lawns treated with pesticides, herbicides, or fertilizers are strictly off-limits.
 These chemicals can be highly toxic to guinea pigs, even in small amounts.
 Wait at least three weeks after any lawn treatment before considering using the grass.